Regular expression (shortened regex or regexp) is a

 }

-Just compile this and pass a string to the standard input (e.g. echo "<testing> string" | ./program), it will write out if it matches or not.
+Just compile this and pass a string to the standard input (e.g.

 Maybe it seems a bit overcomplicated -- you could say you could program the above even without regular expressions and state machines.
 That's true, however imagine dealing with a more complex regex, one that matches a quite complex real world file format.
-Consider that in HTML for example there are pair tags, non-pair tags, attributes inside tags, entities, comments and many more things, so here you'd have great difficulties creating such parser intuitively -- the approach we have shown can be completely automatized and will work as long as you can describe the format with regular expression.
+Consider that in HTML for example there are pair tags, non-pair tags, attributes inside tags, entities, comments and many more things, so here you'd have great difficulties creating such parser intuitively -- the approach we have shown can be completely automated and will work as long as you can describe the format with regular expression.

 TODO: regexes in some langs. like Python